cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/README.md

 Killing this command should cause the CPU to drop below the scale down threshold, and the application will scale down.

-_Note: this assumes that the VM is an appropriate flavor for the benchmarking tool to sufficiently challenge the VM._
+_Note: this assumes that the VM is an appropriate flavor for the benchmarking tool to sufficiently challenge the VM.
+This particular configuration is with a t2.micro AWS instance._

 ### Step 3: Simulate auto-healing